JBoRu/StructGPT/README.md

 We save all the prediction file in *outputs/* directory.

 **Note:**
 Thanks for your attention.
-We currently provide code of Spider and TabFact for interested researchers to quickly understand our StructGPT framework, complete data and code will be coming as soon as possible.
+We currently update code for DB-based Text-to-SQL for interested researchers to quickly understand our StructGPT framework.
+Code for TableQA will be coming tomorrow!